JasonPaulGithub/TechTest-for-Google-TicTacToe/README.md

 It uses OOD to create a CLI-based tic-tac-toe game.
 It took me about a day and a half to complete.

-It was sent to a recruiter who never got back to me.
-I would really appreciate feedback on my code.
-Thanks!

 Jason
 ---------------------------------------